colindembovsky/colindembovsky.github.io/_posts/2022-06-08-ghas-will-win-the-appsec-wars.markdown

 > Image by [FLY:D](https://unsplash.com/@flyd2069?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/cyber-attack?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

+> Special thanks to [Derek Chowaniec](https://www.linkedin.com/in/derekchowaniec/) who helped me "see the light" and had some input on this post!

 In my first few years as a developer, I used Team Foundation Server's [Team Foundation Version Control (TFVC)](https://docs.microsoft.com/en-us/azure/devops/repos/tfvc/what-is-tfvc?view=azure-devops) which is a centralized source control system similar to [SubVersion](https://subversion.apache.org/).
 I remember being introduced to Git and thinking, "Who would want to use a source control system where you can rewrite history!?"
 But all the cool kids were using it, and I eventually "came to the light" and now I am a huge proponent of Git.
 In fact, I have presented a talk a couple of times at VSLive in which I posit that you cannot _effectively_ do modern software development without Git.

 For a brief period, there was a war between Git and Mercurial and Git won.
 We see a similar war at the moment between [GitHub Advanced Security (GHAS)](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) and other entrenched security products such as [Fortify](https://www.microfocus.com/en-us/cyberres/application-security), [Checkmarx](https://checkmarx.com/), [Snyk](https://snyk.io/) and [SonarQube](https://www.sonarqube.org/).
 Gazing into my crystal ball, I predict that GHAS will win the war - at least, where it's competing: Software Composition Analysis (SCA), Static Application Security Testing (SAST) and secret scanning.